berniebear/trec_is/README.md

 When use late fusion, the f1 score will drop a lot.

 ## Todo
+- Change labels in data file according to the [changes in 2019](http://dcs.gla.ac.uk/~richardm/TREC_IS/2019/2019Changes.html)
+- Multitask: use the hashtag as the label and try to predict it.
+- Read official fasttext ipython notebook to figure out why it performs so high (I guess it dues to parameter search)
+- First clasify the higher level, and then classify the target (Request-GoodsService, Request-SearchAndRescue)
+- Hand-crafted rule feature for each type
 - Add feature for each event (the type/title/narr tag in the event)
 - Use a better method to predict the importance score
 - Use generative model, try to model the joint distribution of p(x,y) and can extract the feature to feed into the descriptive model (similar to ELMo)